gkusnir/photoserver/test-automation/ubuntu/how-to-setup-2fa-ssh.md

 ### Configuring SSH

-To make SSH use the Google Authenticator PAM module, add the following line to the /etc/pam.d/sshd file:
+To make SSH use the Google Authenticator PAM module, add the following line to the `/etc/pam.d/sshd` file:

 ```
-auth required pam_google_authenticator.so
+auth required pam_google_authenticator.so nullok
 ```

 Modify /etc/ssh/sshd_config – change ChallengeResponseAuthentication from no to yes, so this part of the file looks like this: